learn-co-curriculum/phase-3-ruby-oo-basics-conclusion/README.md

-# Intro to Object Orientation Conclusion
+# Object Orientation Basics Conclusion

 Now we should have a basic grasp on object-oriented programming.
 As discussed in this module, we should have an understanding of the concept of "objects" that